cognesy/instructor-php/notes/NOTES.md

 - example of integration with Laravel/Livewire
 - Read rate limits from API responses
 - Rate limited API calls - wait for the limit to reset
+- Batch API support (Gemini, OpenAI, Anthropic)
+- Fast/simple REST API server - compatible with OpenAI?
+- CLI app

+## Docs

+- Better docs: add 'Output' section to each example, generate it and include in docs, so reader can see what they can expect

 # Partially done